Kyle-Questad/Kyle-Questad/README.md

 ## Hi there 👋

-I'm kyle, a passionate IT and Cyber profesional.
+I'm Kyle, a passionate IT and Cyber profesional.

 💻 I'm currently work as an IT Supprt Analyst were I assist over 4,000 end users troubleshoot deep technical issues.